dennybritz/bella/README.md

   - retweet
 ```

-Advanced configuration can be done via Javascript.
-Documentation to follow.
+You can also write the configuration in Javascript.
+This gives you additional flexibility.
+Documentation for this is TODO.

 ### Display Types